AMD-Ecosystem/ray/amd-docs/install/ray-install.rst

 Test the Ray installation
 ======================================================================================

-Ray unit tests are optional for validating your installation if you used a prebuilt Docker image from AMD ROCm Docker Hub.
 To run unit tests manually and validate your installation fully, follow these steps:

 1. After launching the container, test whether Ray detects ROCm devices as expected.